 A well visit lays the groundwork for strengthening the relationship between patient and primary care physician, and helps the PCP see the patient as a person and not a set of conditions or risk factors.
 It encourages the PCP to be fully present, attentive to and interested in the patient.
 As one physician observed, “(it’s about) finding the patient’s hidden agenda and listening to what the patient is actually saying.”

 Out of this more collaborative relationship, the patient is empowered to take responsibility for their health.
-Using the well visit to express their concerns, push for clarification when they don’t understand a recommended treatment or description of their health status, and to cooperate with agreed-upon treatment plans, schedule and attend recommended screenings, etc.,—this helps both patient and PCP get the most out of the appointment.
+Using the well visit to express their concerns, push for clarification when they don’t understand a recommended treatment or description of their health status, cooperate with agreed-upon treatment plans, schedule and attend recommended screenings, etc. helps both patient and PCP get the most out of the appointment.

-Use Lirio Precision Nudging™ to Encourage Well Visits
+Use Lirio’s Precision Nudging™ to Encourage Well Visits

-The solution was co-developed with RRH to encourage more women to leverage well visits, as one-third (1/3) of all women aged 18-44 do not follow recommended well visit schedules and 40% of women are not aware that they are eligible for well visits at no cost under the ACA.
-The deployment with RRH is focused exclusively on women’s well visits and is designed as a clinical trial for which Lirio has submitted for Independent Review Board (IRB) approval.
+We launched a women’s well visit intervention for Rochester Regional Medical Center (RRH) that we co-developed with their team to encourage more women to leverage well visits, as one-third (1/3) of all women aged 18-44 do not follow recommended well visit schedules and 40% of women are not aware that they are eligible for well visits at no cost under the ACA.
+The deployment with RRH focused exclusively on women’s well visits and was designed as a clinical trial that Lirio submitted for Independent Review Board (IRB) approval.

 “Rochester Regional Health is proud to partner with the communities we serve to support and empower women in proactively managing their health” said Meghan Aldrich, DNP, Vice President of Women’s Health.
 “Lirio’s Well Visit solution allows us to reach a larger population with personalized messaging and drive better health outcomes for women in our community.”